 Abundant and healthy populations of pollinators can improve fruit set and quality, and increase fruit size.
 In farming situations this increases production per hectare.
 In the wild, biodiversity increases and wildlife food sources increase.
-Much of the land in the Aspen Parkland ecoregion has been converted to agriculture with a large diversity of crops including oilseeds, wheat and other cereals, forage crops, and specialty crops.
-Many rely on native and honey bees for pollination.
+Much of the land in the Mixed Grassland ecoregion has been converted to agriculture including cereal and forage crops, oilseeds, and pasture land.
+Some of the crops rely on native bees and honey bees for pollination.
 Honey bees pollinate more than \$4 billion worth of crops in Canada each year.